norfolkpine/reggie-frontend/docs/architecture/styling-theming.md

 # Styling and Theming

-This document describes the styling architecture, theming system, and design tokens used in the reggie-frontend application.
+This document describes the styling architecture, theming system, and design tokens used in the opie-frontend application.

 ## Overview